Sybil Francis Shack

 Beyond the teaching profession, she served on a number of government boards and commissions, among them the Manitoba Law Reform Commission and the Manitoba Judicial Council.
 She also served for many years as Chair of the Legislative Review Committee, Manitoba Association for Rights and Liberties (MARL) in which capacity she wrote many briefs and made frequent presentations to the Law Amendments Committee of the Manitoba Legislature.
 She was honorary president of MARL at the time of her death.
 Earlier she served as national President of the Canadian Civil Liberties Association with which MARL is affiliated.
 She was also a board member of the Winnipeg United Way, Social Planning Council, and Dafoe Foundation, and she was a longtime member and supporter of the New Democratic Party.
 Among more recent activities she was actively involved in preparing for the fiftieth anniversary book of the Jewish Child and Family Services Agency.

-In 1970, she was awarded a Manitoba Centennial Medal by the Manitoba Historical Society.
-She was appointed to the Order of Canada in 1984 and received numerous other awards and honours, among them an honorary doctorate from the University of Manitoba (1969), Governor General’s Award in Commemoration of the Persons Case (1984), and Manitoba Human Rights Achievement Award.
-She was inducted into the Manitoba Order of the Buffalo Hunt (1986) and Winnipeg Citizens Hall of Fame (1996).
+In recognition of her community service, she was awarded a Manitoba Centennial Medal by the Manitoba Historical Society (1970), was named a Woman of the Year (1983), was inducted to the Order of Canada in 1984 and Manitoba Order of the Buffalo Hunt (1986).
+She received numerous other awards and honours, among them an honorary doctorate from the University of Manitoba (1969), Governor General’s Award in Commemoration of the Persons Case (1984), and Manitoba Human Rights Achievement Award.
 She was a member and supporter of many organizations, from the Manitoba Action Committee on the Status of Women to Amnesty International and the Winnipeg Humane Society.
 She was a mentor and role model to many people through her teaching years and beyond.

-She died at Winnipeg on 22 January 2004.
+She died unmarried at Winnipeg on 22 January 2004.
 Her papers are in the University of Manitoba Archives & Special Collections.
-She was selected posthumously as a Manitoba Woman Trailblazer.
+She was selected posthumously as a Manitoba Woman Trailblazer (2021).

 Her articles for the Manitoba Historical Society: